Zoeyyep/newsvis20220909/README.md

 A video demonstration of the program may be found at: https://youtu.be/b3sXL92dE-U

-**Note: Download the data allsample.csv, then change the corresponding file path in the main code Mainnew.py to your own file path! **
+**Note: Download all fiels in UI_final, then change the corresponding file path in the main code Mainnew.py to your own file path! **

 <!--
   <<< Author notes: Step 1 >>>